TannerGabriel/discord-bot/README.md

 npm install
 ```

+## Required permissions

+**Important:** Make sure that your bot has the `applications.commands` application scope enabled, which can be found under the `OAuth2` tap on the [developer portal](https://discord.com/developers/applications/)

 ### Configuration

 After cloning the project and installing all dependencies, you need to add your Discord API token in the config.json file.